The Importance of Yoga: Everything You Need to Know

 Studies suggest that yoga may be helpful in reducing anxiety and depression in individuals.
 Yoga is believed to be beneficial for these conditions due to the stress-relieving benefits and introspection.
 While more research is needed to quantify the real health benefits of yoga for depression, it does look like a promising supplement to treatment.

 Whatever benefit you want to experience, yoga is good for you.
 And, you do not have to practice every single day—though that is fantastic as well—just one to two times a week has been proven to help people immensely.
-If you would like to practice yoga, stop by any location where you can join in on a Group Exercise class or a yoga class in the heated studio.
+If you would like to practice yoga, stop by any location where you can join in on a Group Exercise class or yoga classes in the heated studio.
+For those looking to switch up their workout routines with something new but familiar, we also offer a more upbeat PIYO class that combines dance with pilates and yoga!
 To find out more info, check out the other yoga resources on our blog.